This weeks blog post is all about Plugins, those mysterious little things that can make or break your website.

 What is a plugin and why do you want one?

-A plugin is a piece of software, uploaded to your website, that extends or expands the functionality of it.
-They are basically divided into two categories: Free and premium, with premium being plugins you pay for.
+A plugin is a piece of software, uploaded to your website, that extends or expands its functionality.
+They are basically divided into two categories: Free and premium, with the premium being plugins you pay for.

 Which ones are essential?

 The following plugins are, I’d consider, essential on most WordPress websites:

 - Security – You don’t want your website hacked.

 - Caching – Caching basically makes your website load faster.

 - Analytics – Used to track and provide analytics re website use.

 - SEO – Used as a guide for Search Engine Optimisation.

 All of the websites I build have the following plugins installed: